Acetaminophen Caffeine Dihydrocodeine

 Vigorous supportive therapy is required in severe intoxication.
 Procedures to limit the continuing absorption of the drug must be readily performed since the hepatic injury is dose dependent and occurs early in the course of intoxication.

-The usual adult dosage is one (1) Acetaminophen, caffeine, and dihydrocodeine bitartrate tablets orally every four (4) hours, as needed.
+The usual adult dosage is two (2) Acetaminophen, Caffeine, and Dihydrocodeine Bitartrate Tablets orally every four (4) hours, as needed for pain.
 Dosage should be adjusted according to the severity of the pain and the response of the patient.
-No more than one (1) tablet should be taken in a 4-hour period.
-No more than five (5) doses, or five (5) tablets should be taken in a 24-hour period.
+No more than two (2) tablets should be taken in a 4-hour period.
+No more than five (5) doses or ten (10) tablets should be taken in a 24-hour period.

 Dispense in a tight, light-resistant container with a child-resistant closure.